Azure-Samples/ms-identity-python-desktop/README.md

 ## Setup and run the sample

-Download and extract the repository .zip file or, from your shell or command line.
+Download and extract the repository .zip file from your shell or command line.

 Then, see the readme of each sub-folder to understand how to setup and run the samples, and learn key concepts.